Otto E. Neugebauer: Career

 Neugebauer was born in Innsbruck, Austria.
 His father Rudolph Neugebauer was a railroad construction engineer and a collector and scholar of Oriental carpets.
-His parents died when he was quite young.
+His parents died during his early childhood.
 During World War I, Neugebauer enlisted in the Austrian Army and served as an artillery lieutenant on the Italian front and then in an Italian prisoner-of-war camp alongside fellow countryman Ludwig Wittgenstein.
 In 1919, he entered the University of Graz in electrical engineering and physics and in 1921 he transferred to the University of Munich.
 From 1922 to 1924, he studied mathematics at the University of Göttingen under Richard Courant, Edmund Landau, and Emmy Noether.
 During 1924–1925, he was at the University of Copenhagen, where his interests changed to the history of Egyptian mathematics.

 He returned to Göttingen and remained there until 1933.
 His thesis Die Grundlagen der ägyptischen Bruchrechnung ("The Fundamentals of Egyptian Calculation with Fractions") (Springer, 1926) was a mathematical analysis of the table in the Rhind Papyrus.
 In 1927, he received his venia legendi for the history of mathematics and served as Privatdozent.
 In 1927, his first paper on Babylonian mathematics was an account of the origin of the sexagesimal system.

 In 1929, Neugebauer founded Quellen und Studien zur Geschichte der Mathematik, Astronomie und Physik (QS), a Springer series devoted to the history of the mathematical sciences, in which he published extended papers on Egyptian computational techniques in arithmetic and geometry, including the Moscow Papyrus, the most important text for geometry.
 Neugebauer had worked on the Moscow Papyrus in Leningrad in 1928.

 In 1931, he founded the review journal Zentralblatt für Mathematik und ihre Grenzgebiete (Zbl), his most important contribution to modern mathematics.
 When Adolf Hitler became chancellor in 1933, Neugebauer was asked to sign an oath of loyalty to the new German government, but he refused and was promptly suspended from employment.
 In 1934, he joined the University of Copenhagen as a full professor of mathematics.
 In 1936, he published a paper on the method of dating and analyzing texts using diophantine equations.
 During 1935–1937, he published a corpus of texts named Mathematische Keilschrift-Texte (MKT).
 MKT was a colossal work, in size, detail, and depth, and its contents showed that Babylonian mathematics far surpassed anything one could imagine from a knowledge of Egyptian and Greek mathematics.
 He was an Invited Speaker of the ICM in 1928 in Bologna and a Plenary Speaker of the ICM in 1936 in Oslo.